sho-luv/adcs/README.md

 - Automatically detects web enrollment servers and attempts to authenticate to them.
 - Identifies if the user is unauthorized to access the web enrollment server.
-- Uses `certipy` and `ntlmrelayx` to exploit the ADCS setup and escalate privileges, if possible.
+- Uses [certipy](https://github.com/ly4k/Certipy) and [Impacket's ntlmrelayx](https://github.com/fortra/impacket.git) to exploit the ADCS setup and escalate privileges, if possible.
 - Prints detailed status and error messages.

 ## Contributing